Skip to Content

 Yasemin Kalpakci, Features Editor

-Yasemin Kalpakci is a junior at McIntosh High School and currently serves as the Features Editor for the McIntosh Trail.
-She joined the Trail staff in early 2024 and was part of the team that won the SNO Distinguished Site Award, the first for the school.
+Yasemin Kalpakci is a senior at McIntosh High School and currently serves as the Features Editor for the McIntosh Trail.
+She joined the Trail staff in early 2024 and was part of the staff that won the SNO Distinguished Site Award in both the 2023-2024 and 2024-2025 school years.
 In addition to her journalism accomplishments, Kalpakci has also achieved success in other areas.
-She and her fellow staffers won a Superior award in GSPA, and her art has been published on the board of education.
+She won a nation-wide best of SNO award for her story, “McIntosh honors Vinny, the service dog of teacher and veteran Christopher Judy.”
+Kalpakci also won an All-Georgia award for her Critical Review, “Opinion: ‘I was a bad girl’ but was she?” and a Superior in Health/Medical Reporting with, “SOS: ending the stigma around finding help.”
+In addition to her journalism accomplishments, Kalpakci has also achieved success in other areas.
+Her art has been published on the board of education in the 2023-2024 school year.
 Kalpakci has been involved in the Beta Club since elementary school and is an active volunteer at animal shelters and various school activities.
-She was instrumental in creating her old school's World Food Club, promoting cultural exchange through food.
-Outside of school, Kalpakci enjoys listening to Lana Del Rey, creating drama in The Sims, binge-watching Gilmore Girls, and spending hours on Pinterest.
-Like many high school students, she's uncertain about her future plans but hopes to figure it out soon.
+She was instrumental in creating her old school’s World Food Club, promoting cultural exchange through food.
+Outside of school, Kalpakci enjoys listening to Lana Del Rey, reading AO3, binge-watching Gilmore Girls, and spending hours on Pinterest.
+Like many high school students, she’s uncertain about her future plans but hopes to figure it out soon.

 Donate to The Trail - The Student News Site of McIntosh High School